-Water deliveries were shutoff to all project canals on October 13, 2004.
-This ended what appears to be a very good season.
-The McDonald System was shutoff completely on August 12th.
-(Since 1959 the average water shutoff date for the McDonald System has been July 31st.)
+Water deliveries were shutoff to all project canals on October 12, 2006.
+This ended a very good water season.
+The McDonald System was shutoff completely on August 3rd.
+(The average water shutoff date for the McDonald System, since 1959, has been July 31st.)
 The District ended the season with the following carryover for next irrigation season:

 UPDATE ON THE ENDANGERED SPECIES ACT (ESA) SECTION 7 CONSULTATION

-For updates on the Consultation process throughout the winter, you may want to check the District’s website at www.talentid.org.
+Any updates on the Consultation process that become available will be posted throughout the winter, at the District’s website at www.talentid.org.

-The Board of Directors appointed a Budget Committee to review the District’s Budget for 2004-2005.
-This is the fourth year for the budgeting process to include a Budget Committee.
-The Board of Directors found that the information they gain from the use of Budget Committees is very valuable when determining the needs and concerns of the District as a whole.
-This year’s Budget Committee was made up of the District’s three Board Members: Ron Meyer, Brian Stringer and Bob Morris and three water users: Willard Chapman, Lowell Fowler and Keith Corp.
-The Budget Committee met in two special meetings on the afternoons of August 17th and 24th at the District office.
+The Board of Directors again appointed a Budget Committee to review the District’s Budget for 2006-2007.
+This is the sixth year for the budgeting process to include a Budget Committee.
+The Board of Directors has found that the information and input that they receive from the Budget Committee is very worth while.
+It gives the Board of Directors an insight into what the water users of the District are facing in their day-to-day operations and how the District operations affect them as well as offering a wider perspective of the District patrons.
+This year’s Budget Committee was made up of the District’s three Board Members: Ron Meyer, Bob Morris and Keith Corp and three water users: Willard Chapman, Lowell Fowler and Bob Nelson.
+The Budget Committee met in three special meetings on the afternoons of August 15th, 24th and 29th at the District office.

-At the regular board meeting of the Board of Directors held on Tuesday, September 7, 2004 the Board of Directors approved the new budget for the fiscal year beginning October 1, 2004 and ending September 30, 2005.
-The Budget was accepted with no per acre rate increase in charges.
-The only fee increases that were made were for some administrative procedures such as planning actions, pond applications, crossing applications, etc., none of which will affect the water users’ annual billing.
+At the regular board meeting of the Board of Directors held on Tuesday, September 12, 2006 the Board of Directors approved the new budget for the fiscal year beginning October 1, 2006 and ending September 30, 2007.
+The budget was accepted with no fee increases in any District charges or services.
+The annual irrigation bills will be mailed out in early February 2007 and are due by April 1, 2007.
 The current year’s charges are as follows: